• Skip to primary navigation

 Meatballs

 • Add remaining ingredients and mix well.
-Let mixture set for 5 minutes and mix again.
+Let mixture rest for an additional 5 minutes and mix again.

 2 cloves garlic, 1 ½ teaspoons salt, 1 teaspoon pepper, 1 teaspoon onion powder, 1 teaspoon red pepper flakes